wilkie/blog/posts/code-of-code-ethics.md

 Code that actively hurts people written by an unaware developer could certainly have such an ethical license.
 Code with the license could be used by a developer that makes something unintentionally damaging.
+These are not a single person's fault, but are more avoidable if more than one person were involved in development.

 To be fair, the licenses linked above only trigger on "knowing" ethical abuses clearly targetting corporate and government misuse.
 Furthermore, it is classically difficult to separate ethics, morality, and harm from context, and I certainly won't attempt that here.
 Yet, there are victims that could still be better served by providing them better software that protects them from such harm in the first place.
-Along with that statement of intent on how the software is to be used, we have to provide guidance and more strongly define such potential harm.
+Along with that statement of intent on how the software is to be used (do no harm!), we have to provide guidance and more strongly define potential harm.
 Otherwise, we have created an excuse.
-Something small that is not actually actionable, but makes a developer feel like they have contributed to the safety of others.
+Something small that is not actually actionable, but makes a developer falsely feel like they have contributed to the safety of others.

 ## We Need an Ethical Professional Organization